 The TerraMaster F4-210 costs $290, which is a great price to pay for a four-bay NAS.
 The price of a NAS usually increases when you work in more powerful processors and additional drive bays.
 TerraMaster was able to keep the cost of this NAS low thanks to the ARM processor and the amount of RAM present.

 TerraMaster F4-210: What you’ll love

 The TerraMaster F4-210 is a striking server box with an aluminum-brushed design.
 It’s all-metal, unlike some more affordable enclosures that work plastic into the outer chassis.
 The design is clean with branding on the sides and the usual bays and status indicator LEDs upfront.

-It’s only when you look at the rear of the NAS will you be present with two USB 3.0 ports, a 1Gb LAN connection, DC-in for the external power supply, and the two 80mm fans that help keep the internal temperatures as low as possible during operation.
+It’s only when you look at the rear of the NAS that will you be presented with two USB 3.0 ports, a 1Gb LAN connection, DC-in for the external power supply, and the two 80mm fans that help keep the internal temperatures as low as possible during operation.

 The internal specifications of the TerraMaster F4-210 are great for running a file storage server for the home or small office.
 The Realtek RTD1296 won’t break records for performance, but it’s more than good enough to handle lighter workloads.
 The same goes for the 2GB of DDR4 RAM.

 |Drive bays||4x (SSD/HDD)|

 |Dimensions||227 x 225x 136 mm|